Lut99/CookieFactory/README.md

 # CHANGELOG:
 v0.1.0 (alpha):
-  + Begun development
+  - Begun development
 v0.2.0 (alpha):
+  - Begun work of Logistics System
+  - Finished Worker System
+v0.3.0 (alpha):
-  + Begun work of Logistics System o Finished Worker System v0.3.0 (alpha): o Deleted all Logistic System due to the fact that modules had too little control and only one storage, making that certain logistic flows were impossible.
+  - Deleted all Logistic System due to the fact that modules had too little control and only one storage, making that certain logistic flows were impossible.
 Instead completely redesigning to allow modules more control v0.4.0 (alpha):
-  + Begun debugging the logistics system o After a lot of fucking about with the logistics system, finally got it to work v0.5.0 (alpha):
+  - Begun debugging the logistics system
+  - After a lot of fucking about with the logistics system, finally got it to work v0.5.0 (alpha):
-  + Begun adding recipes
+  - Begun adding recipes
-  o Moved most classes to Tools.py o Changed CSV loading to have it's own function in Tools.py v0.6.0 (alpha):
+  - Moved most classes to Tools.py
+  - Changed CSV loading to have it's own function in Tools.py v0.6.0 (alpha):
-  + Added test
+  - Added production chains
-  o Finished recipes
+  - Finished recipes

-# THE RECIPES
+# THE Products

-CHOC-CHIP COOKIES
-INGREDIENTS:
-Flour (500g), Baking Soda (200g), Butter (100g), Sugar (25g), Egg (2 pcs),
-  Chocolate (2 pcs)

-1) Mix Flour, Butter, Sugar, Baking Soda, Chocolate and Eggs thoroughly
-2) Bake for about 30 mins under 300 celcius
-3) Enjoy

-Makes 13-15 cookies at a time

 # THE FACTORY PROCESS